HHS81/c182s/Documentation.md

   - The elapsed timer starts when you selected ET mode and then push the _control_ button.
 The next button press stops the timer.
 Another press resets it to zero.
   - You can setup an countdown timer by by pressing the _select_ and _control_ buttons together (**shift-click one of the two buttons**).
 Enter the digits like just described at the FT alarm mode.
 After confirming the last digit, the countdown is armed and ready to be started by another press of _control_.
 The alarm will go off once the countdown reaches zero.
 You can confirm the the alarm by either pressing _select_ or _control_.

+### GMA 340 FGCom integration ###
+If enabled, this integrates the GMA 340 audio panel with FGCom.
+Most notably, you can select the radio on which you want to transmit by pressing the respective COM/MIC button.
+Only one can be active for transmission.
+If you press the FGCOM PTT button (`space`), you will transmit over the selected radio, which indicates a blinking led.

 ### Dual Control feature
 You can join a remote pilot as copilot!
 The pilot just uses the normal C182S Aircraft while the copilot must start the special "CoPilot" aircraft variant (select from the launcher).